To instruct Alex please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Arqiva v Everything Everywhere Ltd: Acting for EE in a series of expedited trials and hearings in the TCC relating to roaming and network rights, statutory code rights and spectrum licences.

-Mundio Mobile Ltd v Everything Everywhere Ltd: Acting for EE in relation to multiple service and technical issues with an MVNO in proceedings in the TCC.
+Mundio Mobile Ltd v Everything Everywhere Ltd: Acting for EE in relation to multiple service and technical issues with an MVNO.

 Acting for a Mobile Network Operator in relation to issues concerning LTE rollout.

 Acting for a technology company in relation to 4G RAN network build and roll out in Europe.